thepycoder/zijwerkenvooru/README.md

 Please read our [Contributor Guide](CONTRIBUTING.md) for more information on how to get started.

+## Changelog

+- 27/08/2025: Improved wording related to attendance so it is more nuanced and clear.

 ## ✅ Future improvements

 Only bug-fixes and some ad-hoc development is done for this project.
 Below is a list of future improvements that can be done: